barafael/barafael.github.io/_posts/2018-06-04-How-The-Rust-Compiler-Prevents-Mistakes.md

 }
 ```

 This program allocates a buffer on the heap, creates a pointer into that buffer, then frees the buffer.
 However, the pointer still exists!
-That is clearly a dangling pointer into the heap.
+That is a dangling pointer into the heap.
 Let's reconstruct this in Rust:

 ```rust
 fn main() {